MatthewMeade/CaffeineTracker/prompt_plan.md

 ## Prompt 33: Frontend - Settings Page: Delete All Data Trigger

 **Objective:** Add a button to the Settings page to trigger deleting all user data, with a strong confirmation.
-**Addresses:** `spec.md` Section 2.6 (User Account & Settings - delete all data).
+**Addresses:** `spec.md` Section 2.6 (delete all data).

 **Instructions for the AI Coder:**
 Your task is to add the "Delete Account" button.
-1. On the Settings page, add a "Delete My Account and All Data" button (visually distinct).
+1. On the Settings page, add a "Delete My Account and All Data" button.
-2. When clicked, show a **strong confirmation dialog** (e.g., modal) requiring user input (e.g., type "DELETE") to confirm, explaining irreversibility.
+2. When clicked, show a strong confirmation dialog (e.g., modal) requiring user input to confirm.
-3. If confirmed, make a `DELETE` request to `/api/user/delete-data` (Prompt 32).
+3. If confirmed, call the `user.deleteAccount` tRPC mutation.
 4.  **Handling Response:**
-    * On success, log the user out (e.g., via NextAuth's `signOut()`) and redirect.
+    * On success, call NextAuth's `signOut()` and redirect the user to the home page.
-    * Display feedback or errors.
 5. Write component tests:
-    * Test rendering of the delete button.
     * Test display and interaction with the confirmation dialog.
-    * Test API call on confirmed delete (mock API) and subsequent logout/redirect.
+    * Test tRPC mutation call on confirmed delete and subsequent `signOut`.

 ---